shujaurrahman/ai.shujaurrahman/README.md

 # AI Chat API

-Welcome to the **AI Chat API** project!
-This API is designed to provide intelligent responses based on the context of the portfolio website of **Shujaur Rahman**.
+Welcome to the **AI Chat Interface for ai.shujaurraman.me** project!
+This API is designed to provide intelligent responses based on the context of the portfolio website of **Shuja ur Rahman**.
 It utilizes the Vercel-hosted AI service as a proxy to fetch responses from the Hugging Face API, enhancing user interaction through tailored and relevant replies.

 ## Table of Contents